jessepav/lacygoill-wiki-backup/floating_point/representation.md

     S = (0.b₁b₂b₃...b₂₄)₂, b₁ = 1
     -128 ≤ E ≤ 127

-That is, suppose the magnitue of the significand is halved.
+That is, suppose the magnitude of the significand is halved.

 ---